-Febrile neutropenia risk in patients with advanced cervical cancer treated with cisplatin and paclitaxel +/bevacizumab: Low
+Scenario 10: Advanced cervical cancer treated with cisplatin and paclitaxel with or without bevacizumab: Low

-Low risk\ based on moderate-quality evidence.
-Estimated pooled risk of FN for all patients cisplatin and paclitaxel +/- bevacizumab is 10% (range: < 5%-16%) based on moderate-quality evidence.
+Low risk based on moderate-quality evidence.
+Estimated pooled risk of febrile neutropenia for all patients receiving cisplatin and paclitaxel +/- bevacizumab is 9% (range: 5%-16%) based on moderate-quality evidence.
 The estimation of FN is lower (< 10%) when not taking into account the Japanese trials (where neutropenia risk is generally higher based on Japanese ethnicity).
-Both GOG 240 and GOG 169 reported a low incidence of FN while GOG 204 reported an intermediate risk. \Carelon Guidelines currently treat cisplatin and paclitaxel +/- bevacizumab for treatment of advanced cervical cancer a low-risk regimen.

-Febrile neutropenia risk in patients with advanced cervical cancer treated with topotecan: Low
+Scenario 11: Advanced cervical cancer treated with topotecan: Low

-Low risk\ based on low-quality evidence.
-Estimated pooled risk of FN for all patients topotecan is 5% (range: 0%-12%) based on low-quality evidence.
-The estimation of FN is difficult based on lack of large studies, multiple dosing regimens, and atypical reporting of febrile complications. \Carelon Guidelines currently consider topotecan for treatment of advanced cervical cancer a low-risk regimen.
+Low risk based on low-quality evidence.
+Estimated pooled risk of febrile neutropenia for all patients receiving topotecan is 5% (range: 0%-12%) based on low-quality evidence.
+The estimation of febrile neutropenia is difficult based on lack of large studies, multiple dosing regimens, and atypical reporting of febrile complications.